The first few swings of the axe land awkwardly – too light and tentative.

 There’s a whole world of things I don’t know about ice and climbing, which is why guided climbing trips with outfits like Acadia Mountain Guides Climbing School are so fantastic.
 They supply the gear and expertise to keep us safe, which means we get to focus on having a good time and swinging those axes like champs.

 My ice climbing excursion was part of a whole-day, multi-part experience, which started with ice climbing and ended with yoga, wine, and hot soup and was put together by Maine Yoga Adventures.
-(NOTE: The 2018 version of this event is Feb 24.
+(NOTE: The 2019 version of this event is weekend-log, from Feb 8-10.
 Find out more.)
 Our day started at the Acadia Mountain Guides home base on Main Street in Bar Harbor, where we signed waivers (but of course) and got our gear: harnesses, helmets, and boots.

 It just so happened that we were on Mount Desert Island during a bit of a winter warm spell – a fact that, as you might guess, has an impact on area ice.
 Having scouted out conditions in advance, our guides decided to switch our destination, nixing the ice formation on Dorr Mountain and instead going with the ice-covered cliffs just off Sargeant Drive.

 Climbing on ice on the side of the road sounds weird – but this is a sweet spot.
 There are barely any cars on the road this time of year, so you don’t have to worry about a constant parade of traffic (although a few cars did cruise by and the drivers seemed as delighted to see us climbing there as we were to be there climbing).
 Plus you’re overlooking gorgeous Somes Sound, with views of mountains in the distance and a ice-covered cliffs right in front of you.